 Scorpions are survival machines and survive the coldest winters the Phoenix AZ Valley has.
 In fact, Arizona Bark Scorpions live for up to six years!
 Scorpions DO NOT die during the winter, or magically disappear when it cools down.
 You may not see any scorpions during the winter, but bark scorpions do not die or leave.
 They gather to nest together like a scorpion bomb waiting to explode in the spring!

-Unless you have a scorpion infestation, most Phoenix Valley residents do not usually see scorpions during the cool winter months.
+Unless you have a heavy scorpion infestation, most residents in Greater Phoenix do not normally see scorpions during the cool winter months.
 Every year the weather is a little different but it always warms up in the spring getting above 70 degrees at night at.
 When do scorpions come out?
 In the Phoenix Valley Scorpions do not normally leave nesting areas to hunt or mate till March or early April.
 Scorpions emerge from nests when night time temperatures rise back up above 70°.